2020 weekly classes

 In-person and Online Learning Options During Coronavirus

 After 4 months of closure due to the Coronavirus pandemic, the KJD studio reopened (with limited capacity) on July 13th, 2020.
 I am offering in-person private lessons as well as online options from home.

 For Group Classes via Zoom, please scroll down to the next section.

 In-person private lessons will be offered on Mondays, Thursdays, and Fridays at the KJD Studio, 1310 Hyde Park Ave., Boston, MA.
 Lessons are available for one or two students at a time.
 The price is $75/hour (payment can be made using the menu options here).
 Please email me to schedule a time.

-Online private lessons are available via Facetime, Messenger, or Zoom for 30-minute lessons.
+Online private lessons are available via Facetime, Messenger, or Zoom for 30-60 minutes.
 I will work with you one-on-one, or with up to three people at a time in your household.
 Please email me to schedule a time, and include information about your level of experience and style of dance.